 Money needed for case expenses can cost thousands of dollars per case.
 We have had cases where we spent as much as $25,000 to $50,000 on a case.
 If a case is lost, so is the investment.
 I once lost $28,000 in case expenses on a case that went to trial and resulted in a defense verdict.

 Most personal injury law firms are too stingy with case expenses because it can take 2-5 years to recover the money.
-However, spending more money on cases for things like 3-D video animations, 3-D color videos of CT scans, life care plans, etc., will substantially boost the likelihood of settling a case and increase case settlement value.
-The old adage applies, it takes money to make money.
+However, spending more money on cases like 3-D video animations, 3-D color videos of CT scans, life care plans, etc., will substantially boost the likelihood of settling a case and increase its settlement value.
+The old adage applies: it takes money to make money.

-Personal injury law firms can now borrow money for case expenses at high-interest rates and pass the cost along to their clients as long as it’s disclosed in the retainer.
+Personal injury law firms can now borrow money for case expenses at high interest rates and pass the cost to their clients as long as it’s disclosed in the retainer.
 However, many personal injury lawyers, including myself, don’t like to charge clients for the cost.

 With so many expenses and poor cash flow, most personal injury law firms don’t want to spend money on advertising.